 http://www.ncbi.nlm.nih.gov/pubmed/37498266?tool=bestpractice.com

-Patients with superficial early gastric cancer (Tis or T1a) can be treated with endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD).[26]National Comprehensive Cancer Network.
+Patients with superficial early-stage gastric cancer (Tis or T1a) can be treated with endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD).[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1